Best Italian idioms and meanings

 - due giacconi verdi (two green jackets)

-Unlike in the English language, colors usually follow nouns in Italian: Indosso una gonna nera e un giaccone verde (I am wearing a black skirt and a green jacket).
+Unlike in the English language, colors usually follow nouns in the Italian language: Indosso una gonna nera e un giaccone verde (I am wearing a black skirt and a green jacket).

 Most of the colors are adjectives ending in -o, -a, (-i, -e in the plural forms), some end in -e (-i [plural]), while others remain unchanged in gender and number: